Tele2's climate efforts

 Our key risk mitigation activities are:

-• Periodic risk workshops conducted to identify and assess climate risks.
+- Periodic risk workshops conducted to identify and assess climate risks.

-• Tele2 has transitioned to 100% renewable electricity and has certified the Environmental Management System according to ISO 14001.
+- Tele2 has transitioned to 100% renewable electricity and has certified the Environmental Management System according to ISO 14001.

-• We are working to reduce our GHG emissions as quickly as possible to reduce our transitional risk.
+- We are working to reduce our GHG emissions as quickly as possible to reduce our transitional risk.

-• We have transitioned to renewable electricity and are gradually transitioning to renewable energy when feasible.
+- We have transitioned to renewable electricity and are gradually transitioning to renewable energy when feasible.

-• Continued efforts to reduce e-waste.
+- Continued efforts to reduce e-waste.

-• Continued follow-up to ensure compliance with relevant environmental laws and regulations.
+- Continued follow-up to ensure compliance with relevant environmental laws and regulations.

 As an initial step within climate change adaptation we are following trends and alternatives for energy at our facilities, such as batteries, hydrogen, etc. in order to assess and potentially decrease dependency of the grid.

-Tele2 welcomes well-aimed and proportional regulation to mitigate climate change, and believe that the transition to a low carbon economy is an opportunity for innovation and increased business value.
+Tele2 welcomes well-aimed and proportional regulation to mitigate climate change, and believes that the transition to a low carbon economy is an opportunity for innovation and increased business value.
 With the ambition to lead in sustainability, we are also committed to respond appropriately in cases where the position on climate change of our membership associations is significantly weaker than Tele2’s position or contradicts our climate change efforts.

-A detailed description of the climate risk management can be read in the TCFD report
+A detailed description of the climate risk management can be read in the TCFD report.

 Climate strategy and transition plan